pixelverse-llc/strich-javascript-sample/README.md

 # STRICH SDK integration example using plain JavaScript/HTML/CSS

-This repository shows how to use the STRICH SDK to create a barcode scanning application with just plain JavaScript, HTML and CSS, without using any framework or build tooling.
+This repository shows how to use the STRICH SDK to create a barcode scanning application with just plain JavaScript (ES6), HTML and CSS, without using any framework or build tooling.

+The app is configured to read common 1D barcodes.

-## Obtaining strich.js
+## Obtaining STRICH

-Normally you obtain STRICH by installing from NPM.
-For this barebones example, we are not using Node.js/NPM at all, so you can copy the file `node_modules/@pixelverse/strichjs-sdk/dist/strich.js` from an NPM project and store it in this directory.
+Typically, you will obtain STRICH by installing from NPM.
+For this example, we are importing  the SDK as an ES6 module from a CDN.

 ## Serving from a secure origin